Cottage | 4 bedrooms | sleeps 7

 There are great opportunities for walking either from the cottage or within a short drive.
 Mountain biking, horse riding and fishing are also available and the valley is known for its bird reserve, in which the red kite continued to breed, when extinct elsewhere in the British Isles.
 The Brecon Beacons National Park begins just south of Llandovery.

-The back garden is fully enclosed with two gates and a traditional stone wall surrounding it, on a bit of a slope but a perfect place for the children to stretch their legs and play.
+Child Friendly - The back garden is fully enclosed with two gates and a traditional stone wall surrounding it, on a bit of a slope but a perfect place for the children to stretch their legs and play.

 Leading off the main sitting room, with views across the garden to the hills beyond is a reading room with chairs and table on which to play cards or the board games found in the well stocked cupboard - also contains books and local maps to peruse.